nE0sIghT/chrome-gnome-shell/README.md

 Migration to GNOME infrastructure
 ------------

-As of 27 Feb 2016 project is in process of migration to GNOME infrastructure.
+As of 27 Feb 2016 project was moved to GNOME infrastructure.

 New resources
 ------------